alanmehio/rf-surveillance-node/SECURITY.md

 # Security Policy

-RF surviellance application security policy is based on updating the third parties dependencies tested to be secure free for any malicious code, also known as malware code.
+RF surveillance application security policy is based on updating the third parties dependencies tested to be secure free for any malicious code, also known as malware code.

 ## Supported Versions